 15 Aug What’s Troubling Your Heart?

 115,200.
-That is how many times our heart beats in a day on average to pump oxygen for the entire body.
+That is the average time our heart beats in a day to pump oxygen for the entire body.
 Every beat sustains our life.
-We will not be able to function normally without a healthy beating heart yet we often take it for granted.
+We will not be able to function normally without a healthy–beating heart yet we often take it for granted.

-How often have you, or the people around you trivialized any form of body discomfort?
+How often have you or the people around you trivialized any form of body discomfort?
 It is easy to get caught up with the hustle and bustle of everyday lives and neglect our body condition.
-Occasional dizziness, chest tightness or shortness of breath is nothing but mere fatigue.
+We treat occasional dizziness, chest tightness or shortness of breath as nothing but mere fatigue.

 Singaporeans are no strangers to the three highs.
 1 in 9 are diagnosed with diabetes, 1 in 6 with high cholesterol and 1 in 4 with high blood pressure.
 These alarming statistics do not bode well for our general health.
-With the three highs being major contributors of heart attacks, how can we prevent ourselves from being faint hearted?
+With the three highs being major contributors to heart attacks, how can we prevent ourselves from being faint-hearted?

 A type of plant-based compound that is found to be effective in reducing the prevalence of cardiovascular diseases based on research.
 Dietary sources including tea, citrus fruit juices and red wine are rich in polyphenols.
 Within the tea category, purple tea contains 2 times more polyphenols than green tea even though the latter is widely known to be a health-boosting beverage.
 Flavonoids, a sub-group of polyphenols, are present in different berries such as elderberries, blueberries and strawberries.
 Specifically, elderberries contain 2.5 times more flavonoid content than strawberries.

-You must be scratching your head with all these terms right now.
-Take it one step at a time.
+For those that are scratching your head at these terms, take it one step at a time.
 Get started by taking more servings of fruits and vegetables, you will not go wrong with that.
 They are rich in antioxidants that enhance your immune system and protect your organs, especially the heart, against toxins.
-However, not all fruits are made equal.
+Nevertheless, not all fruits are made equal.

-It is time to go for some grocery shopping and load up your pantry with more wholesome fruits, and less chips.
-If you are a habitual snack-er who needs some jaw exercises to survive through the day, resist unhealthy temptation with some natural dried fruits instead.
+By knowing different nutritional benefits, you will be able to choose the right immunity-boosting fruits to supplement your diet.
+It is time to go for some grocery shopping and load up your pantry with more wholesome fruits, and fewer chips.
+If you are a habitual snacker who needs some jaw exercises to survive through the day, resist unhealthy temptation with some natural dried fruits instead.

-A small step goes a long way for your heart!
+A small step goes a long way for your heart and immune system!